 Regardless of the software solution you are running, you do not want someone telling you when you have to upgrade.
 And regardless of what a software salesperson tells you about automatic upgrades, it is always best practice to test a software upgrade before moving it to production.
 What SaaS does is help alleviate this process by keeping most custom code outside the core vendor code.
 This approach ensures development is done outside the SaaS codeset.
 The custom work still appears seamless to the end-user.
 Three software vendors that we develop custom software for are:

 - Dynamics 365 Finance and Operations

 - Acumatica Cloud ERP

-Always ask your SaaS vendor about sandboxes for testing their release software.
-Always ask how often you must do an upgrade.
+Always ask your SaaS vendor about sandboxes for testing their release software and ask how often you must do an upgrade.
 In all SaaS software cases it's not a matter of if you will need to upgrade, it's when.
-Having options on when you have to upgrade is better than being told you have to do it on a certain date that is not conducive to your company's busy schedule.
+Having options on when you have to upgrade is better than being told you have to do it on a certain date that might not be compatible with your company's busy schedule.